La Libre Belgique (1940–1944): World War II

 The most important La Libre Belgique, however, was founded in Brussels by two lawyers, Paul Struye and Robert Logelain in August 1940.
 It is generally known as La Libre Belgique de Peter Pan after the fictional name of the editor given on the paper's masthead.
 It was produced by supporters of the centre-right Catholic Party and many of the people involved in its production came from legal and financial circles within Brussels.
 It soon became associated with the "Zero" resistance group.
 The newspaper was pro-British and supported both Belgian government in exile and King Leopold III.

 In total, 85 issues of La Libre Belgique de Peter Pan were produced during the occupation, with the circulation of between 10,000 and 30,000 copies.
 It was one of the largest and most influential of the Belgian underground newspapers that appeared in the same period.
 Between April 1941 and the Liberation in September 1944, the paper printed regular bi-monthly editions.
 Most editions ranged from four to eight pages, including photographs and illustrations.

+Marie-Louise Hénin, a dentist who helped publish and distribute La Libre Belgique, was arrested by the Gestapo in 1941 after copies of the paper were found in her home.
+She was later executed in 1944.

 The clandestine La Libre Belgique was replaced by a regular edition after the Liberation of Brussels in September 1944.